 The Heritage Innovation Fund supports the research and development of innovative approaches to culture and heritage by focusing on new ideas and methods of delivering information.
-The Board of Directors approved an interfund transfer from this fund of \$32,360 to (2018 - to this fund of \$161,389 from) the unrestricted fund.
+The Board of Directors approved an interfund transfer from the unrestricted fund to this fund of \$15,562 (2019 - from this fund to the unrestricted fund of \$32,360).